 The almost treeless grassland of the south is the most emblematic scenery of the park.
 This is where the wildebeest breed, as they remain in the plains from December to May.
 Other hoofed animals – zebra, gazelle, impala, hartebeest, top, buffalo, Waterbuck – also occur in huge numbers during the wet season.
-“Kopjes” are granite florations that are very common in the region, and they are great observation posts for predators, as well as a refuge for hyrax and pythons
+“Kopjes” are granite formations that are very common in the region, and they are great observation posts for predators, as well as a refuge for hyrax and pythons

-Great migration( Northern serengeti)
+Great migration( Northern Serengeti)

-- During February, the wildebeest spend their time on the short grass plains of the southeastern part of the ecosystem, grazing and giving birth to approximately 500,000 calves within a 2 to 3-week period.
+- During February, the wildebeest spend their time on the short grass plains of the southeastern part of the ecosystem.
+Grazing and giving birth to approximately 500,000 calves within a 2 to 3-week period.
 Few calves are born ahead of time and of these, hardly any survive.

-- The main reason is that very young calves are more noticeable to predators when mixed with older calves from the previous year.
+- The main reason is that very young calves are more noticeable to predators.
+When mixed with older calves from the previous year.
 As the rains end in May, the animals start moving northwest into the areas around the Grumeti River, where they typically remain until late June.

-- About 250,000 wildebeest die during the journey from Tanzania to the Masai Mara National Reserve in southwestern Kenya, a total of 800 kilometres (500 mi).
+- About 250,000 wildebeest die during the journey from Tanzania to the Masai Mara National Reserve in southwestern Kenya, a total of 800 kilometers (500 mi).
 Death is usually from thirst, hunger, exhaustion, or predation.

 Wildebeest Calving Season